kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 It was written in 1999, about four years after the initial JavaScript release.
 But it covers things that made JavaScript popular at that time: image manipulation, scrolling status bars, Java integration, etc.

-The book covers functions really well: it's where I first learned JS functions.
+The book covers functions really, <em>really</em> well: it's actually where I first learned about them.
 It even cover cookies: <em>the first real instance of JavaScript state management.</em>

 And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods that now seem dated.
 All the manipulation in the book is done with <code>document.all</code> and <code>document.getElementById()</code> isn't mentioned at all.